duarteocarmo/duarteocarmo.com/content/posts/25-Building-telegram-bot-python-finance.md

     return f"Your current gains on {STOCK_NAME}: {gain:.2f}"
 ```

-The above function, `get_current_value` will inform on how much your Microsoft stock is worth at any point in time, since you purchased it.
+The above function, `get_current_value` will inform on how much your Microsoft stock is worth at any point in time, from when you purchased it.

 ## Integrating financial updates with our Telegram bot